 Why See a Board Certified Prosthodontist Brookline?

 Prosthodontics (also known as dental prosthetics or prosthetic dentistry) is one of the nine dental specialties recognized by the American Dental Association (ADA).
 Prosthodontists specialize in the diagnosis, restoration, and replacement of missing teeth.
 Prosthodontists can restore oral function through the placement of restorations or prostheses (dentures, crowns, implants, etc.).

 Extensive training and experience give prosthodontists a unique understanding of restoring the dynamics of a smile and healthy mouth with the creation of tooth prostheses.
 Becoming a prosthodontist requires an additional three years of specialty training after obtaining a DMD (Doctor of Dental Medicine) or DDS (Doctor of Dental Surgery) degree.

 This specialized training must be completed at an ADA-accredited prosthodontic education program.
-This is where prosthodontists are highly trained in state-of-the-art techniques and procedures for treating multiple, diverse, and complex dental conditions.
+This is where Board Certified Prosthodontist Brookline is highly trained in state-of-the-art techniques and procedures for treating multiple, diverse, and complex dental conditions.
 They will also learn how to restore the optimum function and aesthetics of a smile.